cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 = 1.1.9 = Released on 29 October 2019

-* New: Support to WordPress 5.3
+* New: Support for WordPress 5.3
 * Update: Plugin framework

 = 1.1.8 = Released on 12 June 2019